Limiting directions for random walks in classical affine Weyl groups: Main Results

 \begin{remark} Note that the sum of positive roots for $B_n$ (from Table~\ref{tab:root-data}) is

 This is exactly the same as the result of Theorem~\ref{thm:lim-dir-b} up to an overall scaling.
 This proves Lam's claim~\cite[Remark 5]{lam-2015}. \end{remark}

 We note that the proof of Theorem~\ref{thm:lim-dir-b} uses certain sums of $\aver{i,j}$'s, but our techniques do not allow us to determine all $\aver{i,j}$'s.
 However, we are able to give conjectures for all two-point correlations.
 Since we have the identity $\aver{i,\neg j} = \aver{i,j}$ from Theorem~\ref{T:Bprob}, it will suffice to conjecture $\aver{i,\neg j}$ and $\aver{\neg i,\neg j}$.
+From numerical data for small values of $n$, we arrive at the the following.

 \begin{conjecture} We conjecture the following two-point correlations for the last two positions in the \bmt{}.

 \begin{enumerate}

 \item For $3 \leq i \leq n, 1 \leq j \leq i-2$,